cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 # First Model
 ## Training
 In order to focus on testing the feasibility of our project, we decided to restrict our dataset to images from a singular episode (S5E04).
+We applied Geek-for-Geek's **[cat-vs-dog model](https://www.geeksforgeeks.org/cat-dog-classification-using-convolutional-neural-network-in-python/)** and fit it for our image data.
+Running **[our model](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone3/milestone3/Model_Initial.ipynb)** yielded promising signs, yet was clearly not in tune for the specific problem we are tackling.
+However, our model suggested that, after much tweaking, such a technique can most likely be used for our project.

 ## Evaluating
 After ten epochs, our training accuracy settled at 99.59% and our testing accuracy at 85.87%.
 Manually testing several frames from this episode suggested that these numbers were accurate.
 In order to check for overfitting, we also gave the model a few frames from a different episode (S1E05) to classify, with the results shown below.